World Models That Know When They Don't Know - Controllable Video Generation with Calibrated Uncertainty: Related Work

 \p{Uncertainty Quantification of Video Models} Uncertainty quantification of large language models (LLMs) has been been extensively studied (see \cite{shorinwa2025survey} for a review of UQ methods for LLMs); however, only a few papers have explored uncertainty quantification of image or video generation models.
-Like traditional methods for uncertainty quantification of deep neural networks \cite{abdar2021review}, prior work on uncertainty quantification of generative image models applies Bayesian methods to image diffusion models to estimate epistemic and aleatoric uncertainty using a variance-decomposition-based approach \cite{chan2024estimating}.
+Like traditional methods for UQ of deep neural networks \cite{abdar2021review}, prior work on UQ of generative image models applies Bayesian methods to image diffusion models to estimate epistemic and aleatoric uncertainty using a variance-decomposition-based approach \cite{chan2024estimating}.
 Another approach \cite{berry2024shedding} takes an ensemble-based UQ perspective, estimating the uncertainty of image diffusion models using the mutual information over the distribution of the weights of an ensemble of the diffusion models.
 Some other methods \cite{franchi2025towards} extract language descriptions from the generated images, facilitating uncertainty quantification of image generation models using established UQ methods for language models.
-Extending these methods to uncertainty quantification of video generation models is not trivial, given the spatio-temporal form of videos and the significant computation costs of these methods.
-One existing method \cite{mei2025confident} directly considers uncertainty quantification of video models.
-However, this method only provides a single confidence estimate for each generated video and thus fails to provide more informative \textit{dense} confidence estimates at the frame-level or pixel-level, which we explore in this work.
+Extending these methods to uncertainty quantification of video generation models is not trivial, given the spatio-temporality of videos and the significant computation costs of classical UQ methods.
+One existing approach \cite{mei2025confident} directly considers uncertainty quantification of video models.
+However, this method only provides a composite confidence estimate for each generated video and thus fails to provide more informative \textit{dense} confidence estimates at the frame-level or pixel-level.
+Robotics applications generally require fine-grained frame-level decision-making, which benefits from dense spatio-temporal uncertainty quantification.
+Our work explores this research direction specifically.